thycotic/dsv-docs/product/dynamic-secrets/mysql.md

 ![](./images/mysql.png)

 ## DSV Engine Required
 MySQL Dynamic Secrets requires the deployment of the DSV Engine.
-See the instructions [DSV Engine](../engine/index.md)
+See the instructions at [DSV Engine](../engine/index.md)

 ## Dynamic Secret Setup

-First, create a base secret containing the credentials of the MySQL account that will be responsible for creating new MySQL accounts on a given MySQL server.
+In the CLI, create a base secret containing the credentials of the MySQL account that will be responsible for creating new MySQL accounts on a given MySQL server.

 The secret could look like the following: